SwapnaneelSarkar/grape/README.md

-<<<<<<< HEAD
+Here’s the updated **GitHub project description** and **README file** based on your requirements:

-Based on the provided information and context, here’s a concise **GitHub project description** and **README file** that can be used for your project:
+---

 ### GitHub Project Description:
 ---

-A Flutter-based mobile app that helps manage chronic illnesses with features like symptom tracking, medication reminders, a community support hub, and real-time location services powered by Google Maps API.
-It integrates Firebase for user authentication, Firestore for data management, and utilizes the ChatGPT API for health-related guidance.
+A Flutter-based mobile app designed to help manage chronic illnesses.
+Key features include symptom tracking using a specialized fine-tuned medical AI, medication reminders, appointment management, medical history tracking, and a community support hub.
+The app integrates Google Maps API for healthcare facility location services and utilizes the Gemini API for medical text-to-speech and speech-to-text capabilities.

 ---